 - Coursework taken outside of the UH system: official transcripts MUST be submitted.
 Please check with the respective campuses for instructions on obtaining official reports of course grades.
 See the bottom of this page for our mailing address if sending transcripts directly to the UH Mānoa Scholarships & Fellowships Office.

 Endorsed Applications are the applications that will be submitted to the official agency handling a particular fellowship.
-For this application, transcript requirements are as follows:
+It is imperative to work closely with the Fellowship Advisor to ensure that you submit the correct version of your transcripts, as the requirements may differ than what is listed below.
+In general, you can expect transcript requirements to be as follows:

 - Coursework taken outside of the UH system: official transcripts that should have already been submitted for the internal campus application will be used for the endorsed application.